 In the Elster integration scenario in the Cloud Integration system, the following security relevant aspects are relevant:

-- For the communication between the HR-/FI-system and the SAP Cloud Platform Integration system, HTTPS is used.
+- For the communication between the HR-/FI-system and the SAP Cloud Integration system, HTTPS is used.
 HTTPS is also used by ERiC for sending the data to the authority system.

 - The message payload is received by and processed in the cloud integration system as configured in the integration flow.
 The message payload data is only processed in memory in the cloud integration system.
 The message payloads are not stored in the cloud system, neither in the database nor in the system log files.